A yen for yurts

 The round, cloth-sided hut called a yurt — or ger, in Mongolia — originated in Central Asia but now can be found in state parks across North America.

 Oregon provided the first yurts for its campers in 1994 — “No tent?
 No RV?
 No problem.
-We’ve got you covered’’ — and now offers them in 31 state parks, mostly along its famous coast.
+We’ve got you covered’’ — and now offers them in three dozen state parks, mostly along its famous coast.

 Then Washington state built some yurts, and Idaho and Colorado, and now yurts can be found in two dozen state and provincial parks across the continent.